Tick. Tock. Tick. Tock.

 While Human Japanese might not be one of the big names in language education, it certainly has a lot to offer beginner and intermediate Japanese students.

-The program describes itself as “sensei-in-a-box,” and what Japanese student doesn’t need that?
+This Japanese software immersion program describes itself as “sensei-in-a-box,” and what Japanese student doesn’t need that?

 Lessons focus on breaking down information in a friendly manner while making comparisons to English to help you better understand key concepts.